jarp0l/CTF-Writeups/CSICTF 2020/OSINT/Lo Scampo/README.md

 ```
 <br />
 <I>
-I found that the follwing is also correct:
+I found that the following is also correct:
 </I>

 ```